isc-projects/bind9/doc/notes/notes-9.18.2.rst

 New Features
 ~~~~~~~~~~~~

-- Add a new configuration option ``reuseport`` to disable load balancing
+- Add a new configuration option :any:`reuseport` to disable load balancing
   on sockets in situations where processing of Response Policy Zones
   (RPZ), Catalog Zones, or large zone transfers can cause service
   disruptions.
 See the BIND 9 ARM for more detail. :gl:`#3249`